Dhruv-413/StockAnalysis/README.md

 # Stock Analysis Multi-Agent System

-A production-ready, AI-powered stock analysis platform built with FastAPI and Google Gemini.
+A AI-powered stock analysis platform built with FastAPI and Google Gemini.
 This system leverages a sophisticated multi-agent architecture to provide real-time stock insights, natural language query processing, and intelligent market analysis.

 ---